prestonharberts/bib/Bible/prov24.md

 > Then I scrutinized it.
 I was putting my mind to it—
 > I saw; I took in a lesson:
 ###### 33
->  “ A little sleep, a little slumber,
+> “A little sleep, a little slumber,
->  “ A little folding of the hands to relax,
+> “A little folding of the hands to relax,
 ###### 34
->  “ And your poverty will come like a bandit,
+> “And your poverty will come like a bandit,
->  “ And your need like an armed robber.”
+> “And your need like an armed robber.”